Joseph E. Libus, 82 of Nanticoke, passed away Wednesday, August 29, 2018 at Celtic Hospice In-Patient Unit @ Geisinger South.

 The family would like to extend their deepest appreciation and sincerest gratitude to the entire staff of Celtic Hospice for their care of Joseph in his time of need.

 We are saddened by Joe's passing.
 His memory will endure in the hearts and minds of those he touched.
-We are very sorry for your loss.Daryl LaMonet and Heather (about 1 month ago)
+We are very sorry for your loss.Daryl LaMonet and Heather (over 1 year ago)

 Chris , Michelle, Joey , Jacob and the rest of the Libus family.
 So sorry for your loss.
-God bless you all and may he help get you through this very difficult time.Ed Bozek (about 1 month ago)
+God bless you all and may he help get you through this very difficult time.Ed Bozek (over 1 year ago)